Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Harmonic functions and Martin boundary

-In this section, we consider the construction of the Martin boundary as presented in~\cite[Section 7.1]{Pinsky_1995} for elliptic processes and we adapt its approach to reflected degenerate processes.
-This method allows us to consistently link the Martin harmonic functions $(h_\alpha)_{\alpha\in[\alpha^*,\alpha^{**}]}$ found in Theorem~\ref{thm:main} and the Martin boundary.
-Note that another general construction of the Martin compactification can be found in \cite{kunitaWatanabe1965}.
+In this section, we consider the construction of the Martin boundary as presented in~\cite[Section 7.1]{Pinsky_1995} for elliptic processes and we adapt this approach to reflected degenerate processes.
+This method allows us to consistently link the \nr{Martin}harmonic functions $(h_\alpha)_{\alpha\in[\alpha^*,\alpha^{**}]}$ found in Theorem~\ref{thm:main} and the Martin boundary.
+Note that another general construction of the Martin compactification is presented in \cite{kunitaWatanabe1965}.

 \begin{defi}[Martin kernel] For $z_0, z_1 \in \R_+^2$, we define the Martin kernel

 and the Martin metric